Show All Answers

-Permits that require plan approval require a minimum of 5 to 7 business days for staff review.
-Examples include: garages, additions, remodeling, decks, and others.
+Commercial permits require a minimum of 10 business days for staff review.
+Some residential permits can be issued immediately over the counter, including roofing, re-siding, HVAC, plumbing, and window replacements.
+Permits that require plan approval generally take five to seven business days for staff review.
+Examples include garages, additions, remodeling, decks, and others.
 Projects that involve variances or other land use requirements may require more time for review.

 All mechanical permits, sign permits, and any type of commercial building permits require a City Contractor license.
 Other types of work are covered by state electrical, plumbing, or building contractor permits.